Ouss6116/HackTheBox-Writeup/CodeTwo/HTB-CodeTwo-Writeup.md

 ### First discovery:

-lets start with `sudo -l` , we see the privelege for **npbackup 3.0.1**
+We run `sudo -l` and see that we have sudo access to **npbackup 3.0.1**.

 ![Icon](Images/sudol.png)

-a small research to find the [PRivEscalPOC](https://github.com/AliElKhatteb/npbackup-cli-priv-escalation)
+After a quick search, we find this [Privilege Escalation PoC.](https://github.com/AliElKhatteb/npbackup-cli-priv-escalation)

 ### PrivEscal with npbackup: